dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/1-scan/index.md

   .send()
 ```

-If needed, you can use the `ScanOptions` type to explicitely type an object as scan options:
+If needed, you can use the `ScanOptions` type to explicitely type an object as a `ScanCommand` options:

 ```ts
 import type { ScanOptions } from '@dynamodb-toolbox/table/actions/scan'